Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Frequency of Use

 Most portable generators come with a warranty that lasts several years.
 If you’re only planning to use your portable generator for emergencies or recreationally, any reputable brand should suffice.
-If your needs involve a job site and a crew, you’re going to want to look for more commercial portable generators with more extended warranties.
+If your needs involve a job site and a crew, you’re going to want to look for more commercial generators with more extended warranties and portabilities.

 Fuel Type and Tank